How to Connect Claude.ai Web to Your Mac

 Turning It Off

-Open the menu bar, toggle Cloud Data Forwarding back to OFF.
+Open LMCP Settings → Connect tab, toggle Cloud Data Forwarding back to OFF.
 The change is instant: Claude.ai immediately loses access to data tools (it’ll see the “cloud data forwarding is off” message).
-Your tunnel stays connected for setup tools, but no data flows through.
+Your tunnel stays connected for onboarding (setup_install), but no data flows through.

 Troubleshooting

-Claude.ai shows “0 tools” or only setup tools after install
+Claude.ai shows “0 tools” or only setup_install after install

-Cloud Data Forwarding is OFF, or Claude.ai cached the catalog from an earlier connection attempt.
-Open the menu bar and toggle Cloud Data Forwarding ON.
-If that doesn’t refresh the catalog, uninstall and re-add the connector in Claude.ai Settings → Connectors — that forces a fresh OAuth flow and tools/list call.
+Cloud Data Forwarding is OFF — only setup_installis advertised until you opt in.
+Open LMCP Settings → Connect tab and toggle Cloud Data Forwarding ON.
+If that doesn’t refresh the tool list, uninstall and re-add the connector in Claude.ai Settings → Connectors to force a fresh OAuth flow.

 Authorization popup says “Token doesn’t match any active LMCP tunnel”

-Make sure LMCP is running on your Mac (menu bar dot should be green) and Cloud Data Forwarding is ON.
-Re-copy the token from the menu bar (it may have rotated) and try again.
+Make sure LMCP is running (menu bar dot should be green) and Cloud Data Forwarding is ON.
+Re-copy the token from LMCP Settings → Connect tab → Step 3 and try again.